 Bring Your Own Water Bottles

 Water is EXPENSIVE and many airports have water refill stations that are perfect for water bottles.
 Keep your family healthy, happy, and hydrated and bring your own water bottles on the trip.
 When we land we will purchase a box of 16 litres of water that we will bring camping.
-There’s no excuses for anyone to be thirsty, and I won’t be spending $1-2 at every gas station stopping for drinks!
+There are no excuses for anyone to be thirsty, and I won’t be spending $1-2 at every gas station stopping for drinks!

 It’s Not Going to be Perfect